 You like high grade?
 Maybe a 1932 US Caramel graded SGC 88?

 The market for Ruth cards is vibrant with those vintage dandies competing with some of the new chase cards.
-Here’s a real-time list of the ten ‘most watched’ or current most popular Babe Ruth cards on eBay.
+Here’s a real-time list of the ten ‘most watched’ or current most watched Babe Ruth cards on eBay.
 You can bookmark this page and check back regularly to see what collectors and dealers are tracking: